Start Investing in U.S. Stocks

 Are you investing for retirement?
 A future home?
 Long-term wealth?
 Financial independence?
 A child’s future?
 General wealth-building over the next 10 to 20 years?

-Your goal matters because it shapes your timeline, and your timeline shapes your strategy.
 If you may need the money in two years, your choices should look different from someone investing for retirement 30 years from now.
+Many investing mistakes happen because people start with no clear purpose and simply want to “get into the market.”

-Step 3: Choose the Right Investing Account
+3Choose the Right Investing Account

 Taxable Brokerage Account

-Retirement Accounts
+Retirement Account

 What to Look for in a Beginner-Friendly Brokerage

-- Low or no commissions on standard stock and ETF trades
+- Low or no commissions on standard stock and ETF trades.

-- Fractional shares if you are starting with a small amount
+- Fractional shares if you are starting with a small amount.

-- An easy-to-use app or website
+- An easy-to-use app or website.

-- Clear statements and tax documents
+- Clear statements and tax documents.

-- Strong reputation and customer support
+- Strong reputation and customer support.

-- Helpful educational tools without too much hype
+- Helpful educational tools without too much hype.

 This is one of the biggest beginner questions, and it deserves a direct answer.